ErikEkstedt/.files/README.md

   * Plugins to atom/vscode is not keyboard friendly enough.
 Relies on mouse too heavily.
   * UI - electron.
 Nice colors.
 Nice menus.
+  * After some time in Oni getting back to terminal vim felt really good...

 --------------